Widespread Use of Products Containing Asbestos

 - Asbestosis: benign (non-cancerous) scar tissue in the lungs

-- Lung cancer: malignant (cancerous) cancerous tumors grow inside the lung
+- Lung cancer: malignant (cancerous) tumors grow inside the lung

-- Other cancers: asbestos-related cancer can develop in the ovaries, kidneys, and larynx
+- Other cancers: asbestos-related cancer can develop in the ovaries and larynx

-Approximately 3,000 people are diagnosed with mesothelioma in the U.S. each year, according to the American Society of Clinical Oncology.
+Approximately 3,000 people are diagnosed with mesothelioma in the U.S. each year, according to the American Society of Clinical Oncology (ASCO).

 Banning Asbestos Products

-Authorities now focus on preventing asbestos products from being made or sold to prevent more from getting sick and dying.
+Many health authorities are trying to ban products with asbestos from being made or sold to prevent more people from getting sick and dying.

-Regulators in the U.S. federal government started taking steps in the late 1970s to control products containing asbestos materials.
+U.S. federal government regulators started taking steps in the late 1970s to control products containing asbestos.

 - Environmental Protection Agency (EPA)